TrendingTechnology/Neural_Network_Model/README.md

 The remaining 1,500 texts were obtained by parsing a scientific journal on comprehensive topics and were labeled 0.
 The data was divided into 3 data sets: training, validation, test, and mixed.
 Data on scientific articles on the topic "Disaster Medicine in Emergency situations" can be found in [Scientific articles](https://github.com/Non1ce/Data_LSTM#readme).

 ## LSTM model

 The purpose of the model was to recognize text related to the structure of the Ministry of Emergency Situations.
-The model was evaluated using the "*accuracy*" metric, and the model's accuracy was 96%.
+A recurrent neural network with long-term short-term memory (LSTM) was used as a model.

+Neural Network Architecture:

+   1. Embedding

+   2. LSTM

+   3. Dropout

+   4. Dense + Sigmoid

+The neural network was trained using the "*accuracy*" metric and the entropy function binary_cross.
+The accuracy of the model is 95%.
+In the future, it is planned to introduce other accuracy metrics (f1_score, f beta_score, etc.), as well as additional training of the neural network on additional topics.

 ## Usage
 1. The model is located in `RNN_model_rus.py.`